 Learn Japanese

-A great example of this is when I learned from my branch manager that they had specifically gone to the U.S to look for new hires as they wanted to bring a new culture to the office.
+A great example of this is when I learned from my branch manager that they had specifically gone to the US to look for new hires as they wanted to bring a new culture to the office.

 The typical Japanese attitude is to always listen to your senpai (先輩, senior in rank) and to be respectful, even if that means suppressing what you really think.
 They needed more people to speak their minds and be straightforward.
 Presumptuous of them to think that all Americans are like that, but it goes to show that Japanese culture is changing slowly.
 More foreigners are joining the workforce, and Japan is starting to realise the benefits of having other cultures mix with their own.

 Of course, you can also come to Japan without speaking Japanese, and many people begin their studies once they’ve arrived.

 Long story short, I don’t think moving to Japan is that difficult as long as you have a strong desire and you take the time to prepare.
-It’s a country full of opportunities and there are so many programs out there that are eager to onboard people from overseas.
-If you’d like a detailed explanation of some of these programs, check out my step to step guide on how to move to Japan.
+It’s a country full of opportunities, and there are so many programs out there that are eager to onboard people from overseas.
+If you’d like a detailed explanation of some of these programs, check out my step by step guide on how to move to Japan.